OWSL Rules & Regulations – Ratified December 2017

 9.1 If a club fields two or more teams at ANY level of the OWSL, the following will apply to that club when using call up players:

-Example: any player called up by one of a club’s two Regional-level teams from a team at the Multi-Jurisdictional or u21 level entered in the OWSL cannot be used by the same Club’s other Regional team(s) in that division - the called-up player is team-tied for the remainder of the season to the first team.
+Example: any player called up by one of a club’s two Provincial level teams from a team at the Regional or U21 level entered in the OWSL cannot be used by the same Club’s other Provincial team(s) in that division - the called-up player is team-tied for the remainder of the season to the first team.

 b) The above also applies to the League Cup Competition, the player being Cup-tied to the team that first used her as a call-up during the season.